 South Africa’s national habitat map indicates many ecosystems in this area (Sink et al., 2012 a), and this diversity of habitat types is a key driver of this area’s selection in two systematic biodiversity plans (Sink et al., 2011, Majiedt et al., 2013).
 The submarine canyon, sand and mud habitats, patches of low oxygen water, islands and the adjacent lagoon system contribute to the high habitat diversity in this area (Sink et al., 2011,2012a, Majiedt et al., 2013).

-There is some naturalness within this area.
+There is a moderate level of naturalness within this area.
 Of the two mapped submarine canyons, there is lower trawling effort and fewer pressures in the Cape Canyon, which is the closer canyon to the city of Cape Town (Sink et al., 2011, Sink et al., 2012a,b).
 Some of the canyon habitat is outside of the trawling footprint, and there are adjacent hard ground areas that are also untrawled (Wilkinson 2009, Sink et al., 2012b).
 However, there is a port at Saldanha, and several fisheries sectors operate within this area.